 Optical coherence tomography (OCT) is a new bronchoscopic imaging technique that has generated considerable interest since it has a much better space resolution than computed tomography.
+It is capable of generating highresolution cross-sectional images of complex tissue in real time.

-It can provide a micron-level, realtime image of the airway wall structure with a resolution approaching histology [50].
-It offers a unique combination of high resolution (1-15 mm) and in-depth penetration of 2-3 mm that is adequate for imaging superficial airway anatomy and pathology.
-OCT has the potential to increase the sensitivity and specificity of biopsies and create 3D images of the airway to guide diagnostic procedures and may have a future role in different areas such as the study of tracheal stenosis.
-Some authors hypothesize that this technology may in the future provide a noninvasive "optical biopsy" [51], helping as we said in diagnosis and treatment of a number of conditions.
+Similar to ultrasound, OCT measures backscattered light intensity using coherence interferometry to construct topographical images of complex tissue.
+It can provide a micron level, real-time image of the airway wall structure with a resolution approaching histology [52].
+It offers combination of high-resolution а unique (1-15 mm) and in-depth penetration of 2-3 mm that is adequate for imaging superficial airway anatomy and pathology.
+OCT has the potential to increase the sensitivity and specificity of biopsies, create 3D images of the airway to guide diagnostic procedures, and may have a future role in different areas such as the study of tracheal stenosis.
+Some authors hypothesize that this technology may in the future provide a noninvasive "optical biopsy" [53], helping, as we said, in diagnosis and treatment of a number of conditions (Fig. 12.7).